pretix/pretix/doc/api/resources/carts.rst

-├ question_identifier                 string                     The question's ``identifier`` field ├ options                             list of integers           Internal IDs of selected option(s)s (only for choice types) └ option_identifiers                  list of strings            The ``identifier`` fields of the selected option(s)s
+├ question_identifier                 string                     The question's ``identifier`` field ├ options                             list of integers           Internal IDs of selected option(s)s (only for choice types) └ option_identifiers                  list of strings            The ``identifier`` fields of the selected option(s)s seat                                  objects                    The assigned seat.
+Can be ``null``.
+├ id                                  integer                    Internal ID of the seat instance ├ name                                string                     Human-readable seat name └ seat_guid                           string                     Identifier of the seat within the seating plan
 ===================================== ========================== =======================================================

 .. versionchanged:: 1.17

    This resource has been added.

+.. versionchanged:: 3.0

+   This ``seat`` attribute has been added.

 Cart position endpoints